-When packing, you must consider the size and weight of your luggage.
+When ticking off you packing list, you must consider the size and weight of your luggage.
 If your itinerary involves flights in a charter plane, you’ll need to pack extra light to comply with baggage restrictions limited to 10 to 20kgs (depending on the plane).
 Some lodges provide laundry services, so you can bring fewer clothes.
 You can, however, coordinate with your tour company to keep your excess luggage or have it delivered to your lodge.

 Are you wondering what to pack that will make your trip much more comfortable and enjoyable?
 Yes, read on.

 You need to capture every magical moment.
 Get a good long range camera that allows you to capture a great level of detail in a photo.
 One that also allows you to shoot in low-light conditions because you will be trekking deep in the forest.
 You can also easily capture images of wildlife that are a bit far from you during game drives.
 Don’t forget to carry spare memory cards and batteries as you will want to take lots of photos.